We protect you by preventing, finding and investigating health care fraud.

 Health Care Task Forces in East, Middle and West Tennessee United States Postal Inspector, Food and Drug Administration (FDA) and Office of Inspector General

-Tennessee Bureau of Investigation, National Health Care Anti-Fraud Association, and Association of Certified Fraud Examiners
+Tennessee Division of Investigation, National Health Care Anti-Fraud Association, and Association of Certified Fraud Examiners

 Each state has a Medicaid Fraud Control Unit.
 Many insurance companies have dedicated employees to protect people against fraud, too.
 Lawmakers help by passing laws to fight fraud.